Far from the Madding Crowd, Alsace / Lorraine and the Vosges Mountains

 Not a travel guide (there are plenty of those already), more a brief guide for motorhomers who want to visit and explore some of ‘Real Spain’

 Just a few short years ago Spain was very sparse in terms of official motorhome parking (Aires), or Areas de Servicio para Autocaravanas as the Spanish call them.
-In the last couple of years there have been huge improvements in the numbers of these places becoming available to us motorhomers.
+In the last few years there have been huge improvements in the numbers of these places becoming available to us motorhomers.

 Enlightened provincial and regional authorities have set up municipal areas which are often free and many private entrepreneurs have set up private businesses which are commonly referred to as Camper Parks.
 Together these have increased the stopover locations by hundreds!